Northern crested newt: Life cycle and behaviour

-Like other newts, T. cristatus develops in the water as a larva and returns to the water each year for breeding.
+Like other newts, T. cristatus develops in the water as a larva and returns to the water each year to breed.
 Adults spend around seven months of the year on land.
-After larval development in the first year, juveniles pass another year or two before reaching maturity; in the north and at higher elevations, this can take longer.
-The larval and juvenile stages are the riskiest for the newts, while survival is higher in adults.
-Once the risky stages passed, adult newts usually have a lifespan of seven to nine years, although individuals have reached 17 years in the wild.
+After completing their larval development in the first year, juveniles take another year or two to reach maturity; this process can take longer in the north and at higher elevations.
+The larval and juvenile stages are the riskiest for the newts, whereas adults have a higher survival rate.
+Once these risky stages have passed, adult newts usually live for seven to nine years, although some individuals have lived for up to 17 years in the wild.

 Adult newts begin moving to their breeding sites in spring when temperatures stay above 4–5 C, usually in March.
-In the aquatic phase, crested newts are mostly nocturnal and, compared to smaller newt species, usually prefer the deeper parts of a water body, where they hide under vegetation.
-As with other newts, they have to occasionally move to the surface to breathe air.
-The aquatic phase serves not only for reproduction, but also offers more abundant prey, and immature crested newts frequently return to the water in spring even if they do not breed.
+During the aquatic phase, crested newts are mostly nocturnal and, compared to smaller newt species, usually prefer the deeper parts of a water body, where they hide under vegetation.
+As with other newts, they must occasionally move to the surface to breathe air.
+The aquatic phase serves not only for reproduction, but also provides access to more abundant prey.
+Immature crested newts frequently return to the water in spring, even if they are not yet ready to breed.

 During the terrestrial phase, the newts use hiding places such as logs, bark, planks, stone walls, or small mammal burrows; several individuals may occupy such refuges at the same time.
 Since the newts generally stay very close to their aquatic breeding sites, the quality of the surrounding terrestrial habitat largely determines whether an otherwise suitable water body will be colonised.
-Great crested newts may also climb vegetation during their terrestrial phase, although the exact function of this behaviour is not known at present.
+Great crested newts may also climb vegetation during their terrestrial phase, although the exact purpose of this behaviour remains unclear.

-The juvenile efts often disperse to new breeding sites, while the adults in general move back to the same breeding sites each year.
-The newts do not migrate very far: they may cover around 100 m in one night and rarely disperse much farther than 1 km.
-Over most of their range, they hibernate in winter, using mainly subterranean hiding places, where many individuals will often congregate.
+The juveniles, also known as efts, often disperse to new breeding sites, while the adults generally return to the same breeding sites each year.
+The newts do not migrate very far; they can cover around 100 m in one night and rarely disperse much farther than 1 km.
+Over most of their range, they hibernate in winter, mainly using subterranean hiding places, where many individuals will often congregate.